|Country of Origin||Unknown|

 Training Wolfdog needs lots of patience and consistency.
 They cannot be trained by any trainer and need a consistent and positive method of training.
 They are very independent that works in a pack.

 If you fail to establish a leadership upon them at an early age, they will become your leader which will make it difficult to handle them.
-Do not repeat the same commands and instruction as they might get bored and will not focus on the training.
+Do not repeat the same commands and instructions as they might get bored and will not focus on the training.